Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 219.  ### Question219
 Which of the followings are characteristics of a good bug report? (pick all that apply)

-- [ ] Impacted related requirement
+- [ ] Impacted related requirement.
-- [x] Version and build of the Software under test
+- [x] Version and build of the Software under test.
-- [x] The severity of the defect
+- [x] The severity of the defect.
-- [x] Expected results and observed results
+- [x] Expected results and observed results.

 _[⬆ Back to Top](#table-of-contents)_